Enhanced Bilevel Optimization via Bregman Distance: Conclusions

 \section{Conclusions}

-In the paper, we proposed a class of enhanced bilevel optimization methods based on Bregman distances to solve the nonconvex-strongly-convex bilevel optimization problems possibly with nonsmooth regularization.
-Moreover, we provides a well-established solid theoretical analysis for our methods.
+In the paper, we proposed a class of enhanced bilevel optimization methods based on the Bregman distance to solve the nonconvex-strongly-convex bilevel optimization problems possibly with nonsmooth regularization.
+Moreover, we provided a comprehensive theoretical analysis framework to analyze our methods.
 The theoretical results show that our methods outperform the best known computational complexities with respect to the condition number $\kappa$ and the target accuracy $\epsilon$ for finding an $\epsilon$-stationary point.
-In particular, our methods can solve the bilevel optimization problems with nonsmooth regularization with a lower computational complexity.